Pip's a young, self assured farmer who looks set to follow strongly in her Mum and Dad's footsteps.

 As well as being a member of the local Young Farmers, Pip used to be a keen eco warrior.

-And once she got to university she threw herself far too enthusiastically into the social side, to the detriment of her work - both academically and on the farm at home.
+And once she got to University she threw herself far too enthusiastically into the social side, to the detriment of her work - both academically and on the farm at home.
+But nearly failing her first year pulled her back on track.

 Sorry Dad, got an essay to finishPip Archer